-There are two sources of financial aid: The University and the Department of Public Health (DPH)**.
+There are two sources of financial aid: The University and the Department of Health Promotion and Policy**.

 The University: A limited number of scholarships and job opportunities that include tuition and fee waivers are available.
 The University also has information about applying for federal loans.
 For additional information regarding financial aid or funding opportunities available to graduate students, call 413-577-0555, or visit the UMass Amherst Financial Aid Services website.
 Graduate student Policies and Forms, as well as information on the Graduate Employee Organization (GEO), are available online.

 The Department of Health Promotion and Policy: Graduate assistantship positions (i.e., Teaching Assistantships, Teaching Associateships, Research Assistantships, Project Assistantships, Intern Assistantships, Fellowships and Traineeships) are available in the Department of Health Promotion and Policy.
 Students in these positions generally work 10-20 hours per week and are paid according to the GEO standard rate.
 In addition, graduate assistantship positions include a benefit of tuition credit and health and childcare benefits.
 Preference is generally given to full-time students, i.e., those enrolled in 9 credits of coursework.
 Master’s students who are in their last semester of work and not enrolled in 9 credits; and doctoral students who are working on comprehensive exams but not enrolled in 9 credits, may be viewed as being equivalent to full-time students.
 Students are generally limited to one RA/TA position, including those in other departments, in order to give everyone a chance to have a position.
 In general, master’s students will be funded for a maximum of 2 years; doctoral students will be funded for a maximum of 5 years.